stefanmielke/libdragon-extensions/README.md

 # Libdragon Extensions
-List of structs and functions to help on Libdragon development.
+List of structs and functions to help with Libdragon development.

 ## Installation

 You can either [download the code from GitHub](https://github.com/stefanmielke/libdragon-extensions/archive/refs/heads/main.zip) into your project, or [clone the repo](https://github.com/stefanmielke/libdragon-extensions.git) inside your project as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) (so you can use `git pull` to get the latest changes when needed).

-## Extensions Available
+## List of Extensions Available

 - [Position](#Position)
 - [PositionInt](#PositionInt)